K-Stability for Fano Manifolds with Torus Action of Complexity One: Equivariant K-stability

 \section{Equivariant K-stability}

 The key objects involved in defining K-stability are test configurations: \begin{definition} Let $(X,L)$ be a polarized projective variety.
 A \emph{test configuration} for $(X,L)$ is a $\CC^*$-equivariant flat family $\X$ over $\A^1$ equipped with a relatively ample equivariant $\QQ$-line bundle $\L$ such that \begin{enumerate} \item The $\CC^*$-action $\lambda$ on $(\X,\L)$ lifts the standard $\CC^*$-action on $\A^1$; \item The general fiber is isomorphic to $X$, with $\L$ restricting to $L$. \end{enumerate} A test configuration with $\X \cong X \times \A^1$ is called a \emph{trivial configuration}.
 A test configuration with normal special fiber $\X_0$ is called \emph{special}.
-Given an algebraic group $G$ with action on $X$, a test configuration is called \emph{$G$-equivariant} if the action extends to $(\X,\L)$ and commutes with the $\CC^*$-action of the test configuration. \end{definition} \begin{remark} By Hironaka's Lemma \cite[III.9.12]{MR0463157} the normality of the fibers induces the normality of the total space of the family.
+Given an algebraic group $G$ with action on $X$, a test configuration is called \emph{$G$-equivariant} if the action extends to $(\X,\L)$ and commutes with the $\CC^*$-action of the test configuration. \end{definition} \begin{remark} The $\CC^*$-action guarantees that the family $\X$ is trivial over $\A^1\setminus\{0\}$. \end{remark} \begin{remark} By Hironaka's Lemma \cite[III.9.12]{MR0463157} the normality of the fibers induces the normality of the total space of the family.
 Hence, a special test configuration $(\X,\L)$ has normal total space $\X$. \end{remark}

 We will primarily be concentrating on the situation where $X$ is Fano and $L=\CO(- K_X)$.
 It follows that the special fiber $\X_0$ is $\QQ$-Fano.
 We proceed to define the (modified) Donaldson-Futaki invariants as they appeared in \cite{berman14}.